 @L.0.
 Jeremy: I think you are sadly misinformed.
 I'm assuming your Twitter account is littleoak.net (at any rate that's the account a lot of folks tweeted to).
 On that account Little Oak posted about the outage about 3-5 hours after the outage began: not exactly “timely”.
 So, yes, you posted, but you also posted way way late. – mitchellm

-Read this thread on Realmac for more details (caution: angry users rant ahead) as well as the timestamp of Little Oak’s tweets below – It seems to me that the company only tweeted about the outage after the issue has been fixed.
+Little Oak's tweets below – It seems to me that the company only tweeted about the outage after the issue has been fixed.
+Read this thread on Realmac for another incident.

 Readers, Send Us Your Feedbacks!